Early years funding guide

 Early years funding

-- A child may access funded childcare at a maximum of two providers in one day.
+- and children may access funded childcare with a maximum of two providers in one day.

 Stretched funding

-We know that understanding childcare funding can sometimes feel complicated — but we’re here to help.
+We understand that childcare funding can sometimes feel complicated, but our team is always here to help guide you through the process.

 Funding guide

-Government-funded childcare is available for parents with children aged between 9 months and 4 years, depending on eligibility.
+Government-funded childcare is available for eligible children aged between 9 months and 4 years.

-New Beginnings, please refer to our Understanding Fees and Funding Guide.
+For further information about how funding is delivered at New Beginnings, including our stretched funding model and fee structure, please refer to our Understanding Fees and Funding Guide.